Introduction to Multi-Armed Bandits: Simple algorithms: uniform exploration

 We define the \emph{clean event} to be the event that \eqref{IID:eq:1} holds for all arms simultaneously.
 We will argue separately the clean event, and the ``bad event" -- the complement of the clean event.

-\begin{remark} With this approach, one does not need to worry about probability in the rest of the proof.
-Indeed, the probability has been taken care of by defining the clean event and observing that \eqref{IID:eq:1} holds!
-And we do not need to worry about the bad event either --- essentially, because its probability is so tiny.
+\begin{remark} With this approach, one does not need to worry about probability in the rest of the analysis.
+Indeed, the probability has been taken care of by defining the clean event and observing that \eqref{IID:eq:1} holds therein.
+We do not need to worry about the bad event, either: essentially, because its probability is so tiny.
 We will use this ``clean event" approach in many other proofs, to help simplify the technical details.
-The downside is that it usually leads to worse constants that can be obtained by a proof that argues about probabilities more carefully. \end{remark}
+This simplicity usually comes at the cost of slightly larger constants in $O()$, compared to more careful arguments which explicitly track low-probability events throughout the proof. \end{remark}

 For simplicity, let us start with the case of $K=2$ arms.
 Consider the clean event.
 We will show that if we chose the worse arm, it is not so bad because the expected rewards for the two arms would be close.